olion500/knowledge-ai/README.md

-# Knowledge Sync AI
+# Knowledge AI

 AI-powered knowledge management system that collects data from Slack and Jira, processes it with LLM, and generates markdown documentation in GitHub.

 ## 🎯 Overview

-Knowledge Sync AI automatically:
+Knowledge AI automatically:
 - 📥 Collects important conversations from Slack and Jira issues
 - 🧠 Processes content using GPT-4 for summarization and classification
 - 📝 Generates structured markdown documentation